xcore/sc_spi/app_spi_master_demo/doc_quickstart/quickstart.rst

 #.
 Open xTIMEcomposer.
 #.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
 #.
-Locate the ``SPI Master Demo Application`` item in the xSOFTip pane on the bottom left of the window, and drag it into the Project Explorer window in the xTIMEcomposer.
+Locate the ``SPI Master Example Application`` item in the xSOFTip pane on the bottom left of the window, and drag it into the Project Explorer window in the xTIMEcomposer.
 #.
 This will also cause the modules on which this application depends to be imported as well.
 #.
 This application depends on ``module_spi_master`` only.
 #.
 Click on the app_spi_master_demo item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.